A spatial node representing a spatially-tracked controller.

 Emitted when a button on this controller is released.

-- int controller_id - The controller’s id.
-The first controller that the ARVRServer detects will have id 1, the second id 2, the third id 3, etc. When a controller is turned off, it’s slot is freed.
-This ensures controllers will keep the same id even when controllers with lower ids are turned off.
+When a controller is turned off, its slot is freed.
+This ensures controllers will keep the same ID even when controllers with lower IDs are turned off.

-- float rumble - The degree to which the tracker rumbles.
+The degree to which the controller vibrates.
 Ranges from

 .01.
 If changed, updates ARVRPositionalTracker.rumble accordingly.